This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Journey to the Canyon Bottom

 We didn’t just want the best views, we wanted all the views, so our family trouped on down the trail, anxious to reach the bottom.
-We encountered several signs warning us that the bottom of the trail had been damaged by a rock slide, and so we continued, knowing we might have to turn back before seeing Salt Creek Falls again.
+After the trail was severely damaged by a winter storm, it has been completely rebuilt with a new deck near the bottom of the falls.

 Our trail at an end, we carefully turned and headed back up the path.
 We stopped again at the viewpoint for a few selfies and a family photo, then headed back to the parking lot, where we discovered there was more to explore.